Writers, you have questions.

 Yes, writers can copy and paste text from a word processor into the text box on an order.

-Writers are given a certain amount of time to perform the revision request, but a minimum of 24 hours.Writers are expected to comply with revision requests if they haven't fulfilled the order requirements.
+Writers are given 48 hours to perform the revision request.Writers are expected to comply with revision requests if they haven't fulfilled the order requirements.
 WriterAccess encourages writers to notify the Help Desk if they have any questions or concerns about a client abusing revision requests.

 Writers can improve their rating by completing orders successfully, receiving positive ratings from clients, responding to Casting Calls, and being added to Love Lists.
 There is an algorithm in place that determines the writer's algorithm score.
-Consistent good work is rewarded with an increase in star level, whereas any discrepancies regarding the quality of work, claiming orders or correspondence will have a negative impact on the star level.

-New check out rules: If a writer has 100 approved articles, they can claim up to 4 articles at a time.
-If a writer has completed 500 articles, they can claim up to 5 articles at a time.
+New writers start with a 1-car garage, and can only check out one order at a time.
+Once the first 10 orders are approved, writers are automatically upgrade to a 3-car garage, and can check out up to three orders at a time.
+After a writer has 100 approved articles, they can claim up to 4 articles at a time.
+After 500 articles, they can claim up to 5 articles at a time.

 Clients can initiate communication with writers in several ways.

-Rules and Ratings
+Rules and Star Rating

 3 Star — The majority of applicants fall into this ranking.
 Profile and writing samples are basic, yet informative.
 The writer may have previous writing experience.
 Some 3-star writers don't specialize in any one field or industry, but may exhibit a proficient understanding of style and tone.
 Grammar, punctuation and spelling errors are a possibility, however balanced by the ability to research and incorporate basic SEO requirements into writing.